homielab/ai-studio-desktop/README.md

-# Google AI Studio - Unofficial Desktop Client
+# Google AI Studio & Gemini - Unofficial Desktop Client

-A lightweight desktop client for [Google AI Studio](https://aistudio.google.com/).
+A powerful, lightweight desktop wrapper for **Google AI Studio** and **Google Gemini**.

-This project allows you to use Google's Gemini models in a dedicated window with global hotkeys, system tray support, and "always on top" functionality, separating your AI workflow from your browser clutter.
+This project allows you to access Google's most powerful AI models in a dedicated window, separate from your browser clutter.
+It features a **Dual Mode** system, allowing you to switch between the developer-focused _AI Studio_ and the chat-focused _Gemini_ interface instantly.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)